LauraMasterton/perfect-prep/README.md

 [Montserrat-Alternates](https://fonts.google.com/specimen/Montserrat+Alternates) was used for the headings and subtitles.
 It is a sans serif font and considered a sister font to the 'normal' Montsterrat yet the 'Alternate' family has many unique letterforms.
 This means that the font is familiar but the unique style adds a sense of fun and creaativity.

 [Roboto](https://fonts.google.com/specimen/Roboto) is the font used in the body text of the website.

+### Features
+The website consists of three pages.
+1. The landing page/[home] page.
+2. A 'Recipes' page.
+3. A contact us page.